photo: r. whittaker

 And I immediately asked the director, Suzanne Tan, who did that?
 She told me it was Archana.
 That was the moment, ten years ago, that I decided to ask her for an interview.
 So Archana, here we are in front of everybody.
 You’re surrounded by fifty years of accomplishment.
 What’s the first thing that comes to your mind about this moment?

 ARCHANA: Hello, everybody.
 Well, first of all, it’s just such a wonderful opportunity as an artist to see a large number of your works together in one place, and to see all your long-time friends and associates in one place.
-So, it’s a huge opportunity for me, and I love seeing what the one work has to say about another.
-I just come every once in a while and sit in the little couch at the back near the window and look.
+So, it’s a huge opportunity for me, and I love seeing what one work has to say about another.
+I just come every once in a while and sit on the little couch at the back near the window and look.
 I can kind of imagine the conversation that’s going on between the pieces, because they talked to each other on the walls as I was making them.

 In some cases, they wanted to be diptychs and triptychs.
 They’d say, “I would like to be close to that one over there.”
 So I would shift them—I was just pinning them to the walls—I’d shift the paper and then they started creating a series of things.
 So [pointing] there are some larger ones here and there—diptychs and triptychs.
 When I first started, I was doing one panel at a time.
 That’s been the fun of this whole thing, the inquiries I was making.
 Instead of getting boring, the work just kept showing me new sides.